The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 |Very Good (740-799)||$910||$1,451|

-If you've got an at-fault crash, speeding ticket, reckless driving violation, or DUI offense on your driving record, USAA could be a better choice than State Farm.
-Each car insurance company prices policies differently after a violation, so always do your due diligence and compare quotes to find out which insurance company suits you.
+If you are carrying an at-fault accident, speeding ticket, reckless driving citation, or DUI on your driving record, USAA could be a better choice than State Farm.
+Every insurer will handle driving offenses differently, so don't hesitate to shop around to understand which insurer is best for you.

 |At-fault accident (damage < $1,000)||$1,304||$2,849|